cr/hx870/README.md

 ## Config DAT file dump format

-This work extends on [Arne Janessen's work](https://johannessen.github.io/hx870/).
+This work extends on [Arne Johannessen's work](https://johannessen.github.io/hx870/).
 It is still incomplete and currently only documented in form of a [010 Editor template](hx870dat.bt).